-In November 2017, Integra and Kinross USA completed the purchase and sale transaction under the DeLamar Purchase Agreement and related transactions, including payment to Kinross USA of \$3 million, issuance of the promissory note for the balance of the cash amount owing and issuance to Kinross USA of 5,545,987 Common Shares.
+In November 2017, Integra and Kinross USA completed the purchase and sale transaction under the DeLamar Purchase Agreement and related transactions, including payment to Kinross USA of \$3 million, issuance of the promissory note for the balance of the cash amount owing and issuance to Kinross USA of 5.545.987 Common Shares.

 In December 2017, Integra entered into two asset purchase agreements (the "Florida Mountain Purchase Agreements") to acquire the Florida Mountain Area: one with Empire and one with Banner.
 The Florida Mountain Purchase Agreements provide for the transfer of the mineral claims and data representing the Florida Mountain Area to Integra Holdings U.S. Inc. in consideration for an aggregate cash payment of US\$2 million.
-Integra completed the purchase and sale of the Florida Mountain Purchase Agreement with Empire in January 2018.
-This constitutes the majority of the Florida Mountain Area, and Integra paid US\$1.6 million at closing.
-The Florida Mountain Purchase Agreement with Banner is subject to satisfaction of conditions related to notification of minority shareholders of Banner and is expected to close in the second quarter of 2018.
+Integra completed the purchases of the Florida Mountain Area with each of Empire and Banner in early 2018.